ProReNata/VueRestResource/README.md

 export default moduleResource;
 ```

-TODO: Import all resources and register each of them in a loop
+TODO: Import all resources and register each of them in a loop.
+Possibly with a JSON file from the API

 ### Using a Resource